lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     |   Rule ID  | DTag  |  1  |     MIC     | payload |
     +---- ... ---+- ... -+-----+---- ... ----+---...---+
 ~~~~
-{: #Fig-Last title='All-1 Fragmentation Header for the Last Fragment, No ACK option'}
+{: #Fig-Last title='All-1 Fragmentation Formt for the Last Fragment, No ACK option'}

    In any of the Window modes, the last fragment of an IPv6 datagram SHALL contain a fragmentation header that conforms to
    the format shown in {{Fig-LastWinMode}}.
 The total size of this fragmentation